kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

   so it should not break any of existing automation.
 This means that if `pvc.Status.AllocatedResources` is available it will be used for calculating quota.

+  To facilitate older kubelets - external resize controller will set `pvc.Status.ResizeStatus` to "''" after entire expansion process is complete.
+This will ensure that `ResizeStatus` is updated after expansion is complete even with older kubelets.
+No recovery from expansion failure will be possible in this case and the workaround will be removed once feature goes GA.

   One more thing to keep in mind is - enabling this feature in kubelet while keeping it disabled in external-resizer will cause all volume expansions operations to get stuck(similar thing will happen when feature moves to beta and kubelet is newer but external-resizer sidecar is older).
   This limitation will be documented in external-resizer.